-ss_nal_unit is an array of data containing a single BMCL or non-BMCL NAL unit as defined in 23090-29:Annex H.
+ss_nal_unit is an array of data containing a single BMCL or non-BMCL NAL unit as defined in 23090-29, Annex H.

 Submesh item

 Definition

 A submesh item is an item of type 'smc1' that contains one or more BMCL NAL units which belong to the same basemesh.